chen-xin-94/DART/README.md

 contains figures used in the repo.

 ### `/Liebherr_Product`
-the dataset folder. `images` should be downloaded separately from [here](https://syncandshare.lrz.de/getlink/fi9HcSsruiQLQHV4LK8Tpa/Liebherr_Product.zip).
+the dataset folder. `images` should be downloaded separately (following the [data preparation section](#data-preparation) of this repo).
 This folder also includes lists and statistics of pseudo `labels`, `metadata` containing useful information extracted during dasets preprocessing, responses from GPT-4-based `reviews`, `questionnaire` used for evaluating GPT-4's performance, and general `tools` for facilitating interaction with the dataset.

 ### `/lmm`
 contains code for two LMM-based review: GPT-4o-based pseudo-label review and image photorealism for generated data via InternVL-1-5